andreas-levander/node-authserver/README.md

 `REDIS_URI` set your redis uri here
 `KEY_TTL` how long the asymmetric keys used for encryption will last until renewed in seconds. default=2592000 (30 days)
 `TOKEN_TTL` how long a issued token is valid in minutes. default=15

+### Adding roles

+Valid roles must be added to `/src/schemas/roles.ts` otherwise they will not pass validation when creating a new user.

 ## API Endpoints